thompsonmax/cse517p-project/checkpoint1.md

 ### Input and Output formats

 Since the input characters are UTF-8 encoded, we will need to carefully consider how we craft the input and output of the model.
+UTF-8 presents some additional difficulty as characters are encoded using variable length sequences of 1-4 bytes per character.
+Instead of modeling